rivtDocs/rivtdocs.github.io/docs/index.md

             - image1.png
             - image2.png
             - html_style.css (HTML style override)
-        - site_gen.py (site generation file)
         - index.html  (table of contents)
         - s0101_Gravity-Loads.html
         - s0102_Seismic-Loads.html
         - s0201_Pile-Design.html

-The four top-level folder names (text, resource, report and site) are required.
-Other file names are combinations of specified prefixes and user titles.
-Underscores and hyphens that separate words in file and folder names are stripped out when used as document and division names in the report.
 The API is designed so that only files in the text folder are uploaded for version control and sharing.
 They are the essential core of the calculation - the text, equations, functions, tables and image references.
 Files in the resource folder are not shared and are typically binary and proprietary files such as images, pdf attachments and proprietary data (e.g. client contact information and costs).
 This folder and file structure makes it easy to share and apply version control on the primary calculation inputs.

-A rivt file is a Python file that imports rivtapi and calls one of four functions on rivt-strings.
+A rivt file is a Python file that imports the rivt api and calls one of four functions on rivt-strings.
 Rivt-strings are free-form plain text strings enclosed in triple quotes that include commands and tags defining the calculation and formatting. rvddss_docname.py is the file name where dd is the